RLi43/mdwiki-seed/Introduction/pages/Projects.md

 ![biBITstar](https://cloud.tsinghua.edu.cn/thumbnail/a54c26b100784447b8f3/1024/aqrose/biBITstar.png)

 Here’s the [detailed report.pdf(Chinese)](https://cloud.tsinghua.edu.cn/d/a54c26b100784447b8f3/files/?p=%2Faqrose%2Freport%20of%20summer%20intern(Chinese).pdf) and [PPT]( https://cloud.tsinghua.edu.cn/f/decae61280884d46948e/ ) and a [essential version PPT]( https://cloud.tsinghua.edu.cn/f/a575d20f2ca749b0b7c3/ ).
 [Python Demos for biBIT*]( https://github.com/RLi43/RRTs/blob/master/BiBITstar.py )

+### !Ongoing! ==> Modular software architecture for Protection and Control in Substation Automation

+2023.04.01-2023.09.30(Expected)

+I started this internship in ABB about 5 months ago.
+Due to the confidential agreement I signed, I can't share much information here.
+But I will tell you that the workspace is very nice(except for the extreme heat this summer) and our colleagues as well.
+I think, so far the biggest benefit I had is to learn to cooperate with my teammates.
+Yes, indeed I did team works before, but they were always easy to divide to independent parts -- I write the code, you collect the result, he writes the report and she will present; we discussed together but one thing has only one executer -- we will never conflict.
+This time we are writing the same repository.
+More problems came out: "What should I comment here to let my colleague understand what I'm trying to do?",  "How should the interface be like so we can both take advantages from?", ...
+I'm glad to have my colleagues teach me, discuss with me and encourage me all these days.

 ## Projects in Master Program